backand/angular-yeoman-todos/README.md

   This is it, your app is ready.
 You can test it by sign in with a User role and see that you can only delete and update the todo items you created while *Admin* can still do everything.
 ## Testing

-Running `grunt test` will run the unit tests with karma.
+As a part of the installation process, NPM installed Karma for unit testing.
+Run `grunt test` to execute all of the unit tests in the syste,.

-### Running your own API server
+### Building your own application

-If you would like to run your own api, then sign-up to [Backand](https://wwww.backand.com) and create new app
+Now that you've implemented a Todo application, you can build your own.
+Simply sign-up at [Backand's website](https://wwww.backand.com) and create a new app to get started!